 Where to get it:

-LifeSaver POS comes with a built-in visualizer tool, FrameVue.
+LifeSaver comes with a built-in visualizer tool, FrameVue.
 It lets you create digital previews for in-store or online consultations, helping customers see exactly what their finished piece will look like before a single cut is made.

 Build a Smarter Workflow With Must-Have Custom Framing Tools

-LifeSaver POS gives you the digital tools to match your craftsmanship.
+LifeSaver gives you the digital tools to match your craftsmanship.
 It manages pricing and inventory, creates quotes and work orders, pulls materials from integrated vendors, and runs sales reports to help you plan ahead.
 Plus, LifeSaver Payments accepts credit, debit, and mobile wallet payments quickly and easily.

-Apr 15, 2025 2:20:06 PM
+Apr 15, 2025, 2:20:06 PM